vmware/vic-product/docs/user_doc/vic_vsphere_admin/common_vic_options.md

 For information about how to obtain the certificate thumbprint either before running `vic-machine` or to verify a thumbprint from a `vic-machine` error message, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

-You can bypass certificate thumbprint verification by specifying the `--force` option instead of `--thumbprint`.

-**CAUTION**: It is not recommended to use `--force` to bypass thumbprint verification in production environments.
+**CAUTION**: Specifying the `--force` option bypasses certificate thumbprint verification.
 Using `--force` in this way exposes VCHs to the risk of man-in-the-middle attacks, in which attackers can learn vSphere credentials.
+Using `--force` also bypasses other checks, and can result in data loss.

 Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.